Asylum in UK

 How and where to claim asylum

-Some individuals claim asylum upon arrival in the UK at ports such as airports, train stations, or upon reaching the UK by sea.
+Some individuals claim asylum upon arrival in the UK at ports such as airports, and train stations, or upon reaching the UK by sea.
 They inform immigration officials of their asylum claim and typically undergo a screening interview to collect basic information about their journey shortly thereafter.

 If you don’t claim asylum immediately upon entering the UK, you must register your asylum claim by scheduling an appointment at the Asylum Screening Unit (ASU) in Croydon, also known as the Asylum Intake Unit.
 This applies to both adults and children.
 To make an appointment, contact the Asylum Intake Unit Appointments Line at: